Growing alarm at the teen mental health crisis along with post-pandemic learning loss is spurring more and more leaders into action

 A new paper summarizing the summit findings is available online and will be published in the February edition of Sleep Health, the National Sleep Foundation’s peer-reviewed journal.

 The California law requires most public secondary schools in the state to protect adolescent sleep health by starting high schools no earlier than 8:30 a.m. and middle schools no earlier than 8 a.m.
-In recent years, over a dozen other state legislatures have passed legislation regarding school start times, including several currently considering bills similar to California’s.
+In recent years, over a dozen other state legislatures have considered legislation regarding school start times, including several currently considering bills similar to California’s.

 Recognizing this unique opportunity as California rolls out the new law, Start School Later spearheaded an effort to convene experts from a wide variety of disciplines to identify interdisciplinary research opportunities.
 By reviewing decades-worth of multidisciplinary research on adolescent sleep health and school start times in areas as diverse as health and education policy, juvenile justice, academic performance, health equity, and physical and mental wellbeing, the resulting summit created a roadmap to building on existing research and turning it into school policy.